OAGi/Score/docs/user_guide/index.rst

    has to be the owner of the CC and the CC has to be the WIP state with revision number greater than 1.

-3. Click the “Cancel” button at the top-right of the page.
+3. Click the "Cancel" button at the top-right of the page.

 4. Confirm (or cancel) the revision cancellation.